 Name filter: The search field at the far right of the filter bar lets you filter workspaces by name.
 If you enter a string in this field and press enter, only workspaces whose names contain that string will be shown.

-The name filter can combine with a status filter, to narrow the list down further.
+The name filter can combine with a status and/or tag filter, to narrow the list down further.

 » Planning and Organizing Workspaces

 We recommend that organizations break down large monolithic Terraform configurations into smaller ones, then assign each one to its own workspace and delegate permissions and responsibilities for them.
 Terraform Cloud can manage monolithic configurations just fine, but managing infrastructure as smaller components is the best way to take full advantage of Terraform Cloud's governance and delegation features.

 For example, the code that manages your production environment's infrastructure could be split into a networking configuration, the main application's configuration, and a monitoring configuration.
 After splitting the code, you would create "networking-prod", "app1-prod", "monitoring-prod" workspaces, and assign separate teams to manage them.